calband/Elections-Voting-2020/README.md

 due to the intractability of going from hash to input and because _finding the exact millisecond of UTC datetime is impossible to retrieve_.

-tl;dr: _It is practically impossible to tied a voter to a vote._
+tl;dr: _It is practically impossible to connect a vote to a voter._

 ## Voting
 Send a `POST` request to `https://soqgbubrta.execute-api.us-west-1.amazonaws.com/prod/vote/` with the a body payload